jcordeiro/FilmFinder/README.md

 Bored and feel like watching a movie, but you don't know what to watch?
 Simply select a genre and let FilmFinder do all the work!

-This site makes use of SASS/SCSS rather than CSS and also uses the [Bourbon](http://bourbon.io) library of SASS mixins.
-Make sure to place the Bourbon folder in the stylesheets folder.
+I used SASS/SCSS to produce the stylesheet and made use of the [Bourbon](http://bourbon.io) library of SASS mixins.
+I've placed the CSS folder in the git repository to make it easier to run the code yourself, so there are no dependancies on Bourbon or SASS/SCSS.

-In order to run this code yourself you will also need to sign up for an account at [themoviedb.org](https://www.themoviedb.org/account/signup) and get an [API key](http://docs.themoviedb.apiary.io/).
+To run this code yourself you will also need to sign up for an account at [themoviedb.org](https://www.themoviedb.org/account/signup) and get an [API key](http://docs.themoviedb.apiary.io/).
 Place the API key at the top of [main.js](https://github.com/jcordeiro/FilmFinder/blob/master/scripts/main.js) and you're good to go.